-- A motion that the motion before the Council Meeting be laid on the table may be moved by any Councillor except: - 73.1.1 the mover or seconder of the motion; or - 73.1.2 a Councillor who has spoken to the motion. - A motion, that the motion before the Council Meeting be laid on the table must not be accepted by the Chair: - 73.2.1 during the election of the Chair; or - 73.2.2 if it would cause Council to be in breach of a legislative requirement or obligation. - 73.3 The motion to lay the motion on the table must be put to the vote without further debate until Council resolves to take the motion from the table.
+- A motion, that the motion before the Council Meeting be laid on the table may be moved by any Councillor except: - 73.1.1 the mover or seconder of the motion; or - 73.1.2 a Councillor who has spoken to the motion. - A motion, that the motion before the Council Meeting be laid on the table must not be accepted by the Chair: - 73.2.1 during the election of the Chair; or - 73.2.2 if it would cause Council to be in breach of a legislative requirement or obligation. - 73.3 The motion to lay the motion on the table need only be moved by a Councillor, a seconder is not required and the motion to lay the motion on the table, once moved, must be put to the vote without delay. - Any further debate on the original motion is suspended until either the vote to lay the motion on the table is lost, or Council resolves to take the motion from the table.